 Printables are one of my favorite learning tools to use because they’re so versatile, and you really can find printables for everything.

-Whether you want to work on number recognition, writing numbers, or putting numbers in order, you can find printables – free and paid – that do just that!
+Whether you want to work on number recognition, writing numbers, putting numbers in order, or order of operations in math, you can find printables – free and paid – that do just that!

 The best place to get started with counting and number printables is right here.
 I have some free ones available for parents to use.